Vinyl alcohol

 Vinyl alcohol, also called ethenol (IUPAC name; not ethanol) or ethylenol, is the simplest enol.
-With the formula auto=1|CH2CHOH, it is a labile compound that converts to acetaldehyde.
-It is not a precursor to polyvinyl alcohol.
+With the formula auto=1|CH2CHOH, it is a labile compound that converts to acetaldehyde immediately upon isolation near room temperature.
+It is not a practical precursor to any compound.

 Synthesis

 Vinyl alcohol can be formed by the pyrolytic elimination of water from ethylene glycol at a temperature of 900 °C and low pressure.
+Such processes are of no practical importance.

 Tautomerization of vinyl alcohol to acetaldehyde

 Under normal conditions, vinyl alcohol converts (tautomerizes) to acetaldehyde:

-At room temperature, acetaldehyde (H3CC(O)H) is more stable than vinyl alcohol (1=H2C=CHOH) by 42.7 kJ/mol:
+At room temperature, acetaldehyde (H3CC(O)H) is more stable than vinyl alcohol (1=H2C=CHOH) by 42.7 kJ/mol.
+Vinyl alcohol gas isomerizes to the aldehyde with a half-life of 30 min at room temperature.